Arts companies 'blindsided' by new restrictions postpone shows

-SINGAPORE - Performing arts shows are on hold once more as Singapore returns to phase two (heightened alert) from July 22.
-Wild Rice's ongoing Fag Hag and upcoming Don't Call Him Mr Mari Kita have both been postponed.
+Performing arts shows are on hold once more as Singapore returns to phase two (heightened alert) from today.
+Wild Rice's ongoing Faghag and upcoming Don't Call Him Mr Mari Kita have both been postponed.
 Pangdemonium's The Mother, which was postponed once from June, will now move to October.

+The Singapore International Festival of Arts, which recently announced four live shows for August, is currently reviewing the programme and will update the public soon.

 The audience cap for live shows is reduced to 100 from 250 with pre-event testing, and remains at 50 without.